lane-webperformance/legion-starter-pack/docs/index.md

 What are you trying to do?
 ==========================

-[Example 1](./generated/001_simple.js.md): Create a basic testcase with HTTP get requests.
+[Example 1](./generated/001_simple.js.md): Create a basic testcase with HTTP GET requests.

 [Example 2](./generated/002_ticket.js.md): Reuse a value from previous HTTP response in a later HTTP request.